hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 Hazelcast supports IPv6 addresses seamlessly (This support is switched off by default, please see the note at the end of this section).

 All you need is to define IPv6 addresses or interfaces in [network configuration](#network-configuration).
-Only limitation at the moment is that you cannot define wildcard IPv6 addresses in TCP/IP join configuration (`tcp-ip` element).
-[Interfaces](#interfaces) section does not have this limitation, you can configure wildcard IPv6 interfaces in the same way as IPv4 interfaces.
+The only current limitation is that you cannot define wildcard IPv6 addresses in the TCP/IP join configuration (`tcp-ip` element).
+[Interfaces](#interfaces) configuration does not have this limitation, you can configure wildcard IPv6 interfaces in the same way as IPv4 interfaces.

 ```xml
 <hazelcast>